 These modest mid-1800's family homes are examples of early architecture by settlers in Bloomfield.
 They were separately relocated to the Charles L. Bowers School Farm in 2008.
 This idyllic setting on public school property and working farm is nestled in the heart of Oakland County convenient to I-75.

 Preservation Bloomfield is a collaboration of the Bloomfield Historical Society, Bloomfield Hills Schools, Charter Township of Bloomfield, and the City of Bloomfield Hills.
+It is our hope that the preservation of the Farmhouse and Cabin, along with the educational programs provided by the Bloomfield Hills schools, will help future generations remember and appreciate the lives of the Metro Detroit's early colonial settlers.

 Bloomfield Historical Society